Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Experiment Setup

 \subsection{The Benchmark}

-We used Defects4J~\cite{Just2014defects4j} v1.2 as the benchmark.
-Defects4J v1.2 is a widely-used APR benchmark on Java, containing 395 bugs in open-source Java projects.
-We chose four representative publicly-available APR tools covering different kinds of APR approaches to be studied in this evaluation:
+We used Defects4J~\cite{just2014defects4j} v1.2 as the benchmark for RQ1 through RQ3.
+Defects4J v1.2 is a widely used APR benchmark on Java, containing 395 bugs in open-source Java projects.
+We chose four publicly available APR tools covering different kinds of APR approaches to be studied in this evaluation: